TIBCOSoftware/cic-cli-core/README.md

 #### upload

-Use this method to upload files when required Content-Type is multipart/form-data.\
+Use this method to upload files when required `Content-Type` is `multipart/form-data`.\
-Pass data parameter in {key: value} format and path of a file as value with a prefix `file://`. \
+Pass data parameter in `{key: value}` format and path of a file as value with a prefix `file://`. \
-You can also show progressbar on terminal by just passing last parameter `true` ot the function.
+You can also show progress bar on terminal by just passing last parameter `true` to the function. \
+It is recommended to show progress bar when file size more than 64KB.

 ```ts
 let req = new HTTPRequest('cmdName', 'PluginName');